Look to see if your broker is a fiduciary

 |3rd-party custody||In-house custody|

 In a 2010 poll published in Forbes, 75% of those questioned believed that the term “financial advisor” implied a fiduciary duty.
 It does not.
-75% thought that “financial planners” are held to a fiduciary standard.
-They may not be.
+75% also thought that “financial planners” are held to a fiduciary standard.
+However, they may not be.

 Under the fiduciary trust standard, a Registered Investment Advisor must provide its best advice to a client.